loleik/automata-rust/README.md

 # automata-rust
 A Rust program for simulating different automata.
+Docs can be found [here](https://loleik.github.io/automata-rust/).

-Currently implementing:
+Currently implemented:
-+ Hard-coded DFA (Deterministic Finite Automata)
++ DFA simulation with either provided examples or input from JSON files.